xuankimtran/docs-1/pages/katalon-studio/docs/apiweb-service-project-since-v58.md

 description:
 ---

 Katalon Studio supports API/Web Service testing project, which allows separating the API/Web Service testing from Web UI and Mobile testing.
-You can also perform more API/Web Service automation tasks on Katalon Studio such as **Quickstart wizard**, **Import Swagger or WSDL** definition File/URL directly, or retrieve **request history** at any time.
+You can also perform more API/Web Service automation tasks on Katalon Studio such as **Quickstart wizard**, **Import Swagger** or **WSDL** definition File/URL directly, or retrieve **Request history** at any time.

-The update comes with a new interface, including a new toolbar and view that serve only for API/Web Service testing.
+The update comes with a interface, including a toolbar and a view that serve only for API/Web Service testing.
 To create a **New API/Web Service Project**, select **API/Web Service** type in **New Project** dialog and specify all required project information.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/apiweb-service-project-since-v58/new-project.png" width=70%>